bihealth/bih-cluster/bih-cluster/docs/connecting/connecting-windows.md

+# Connecting via SSH on Windows
-# Installing SSH Client for Windows
+## Install SSH Client for Windows
 We recommend to use the program MobaXterm on Windows.
 MobaXterm is a software that allows you to connect to an SSH server, much like PuTTy, but also maintains your SSH key.